Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/03-Http-Methods/README.md

 ## Activity: Write an API (25 minutes)

 Choose a partner who you haven't worked with yet.
-You'll be working together on today's assignment.
+You'll be working together on today's assignment (but pair programming is not required).

 Go to [this tutorial by Robin Wieruch](https://www.robinwieruch.de/node-express-server-rest-api) and follow the steps to create your first API using Node and Express.
-As you work, make note of any difficulties you have or points of confusion.

-**PROTIP:** If you want to use CommonJS syntax, you'll need to make a few changes to the instructions (replace 'foo' and/or 'bar' with the actual imports):

-`import foo from 'bar'` -> `const foo = require('bar')`

-`export default foo` -> `module.exports = foo`
+Make sure to complete [Part 1](https://www.robinwieruch.de/minimal-node-js-babel-setup/) and [Part 2](https://www.robinwieruch.de/node-js-express-tutorial/) before completing [Part 3](https://www.robinwieruch.de/node-express-server-rest-api).

+As you work, answer the following questions:

+- What's npm init doing when you setup your Node.js project?
+- What benefit is Nodemon giving us?
+- Why do we use Babel?
+- Why do we need Environment Variables?
+- How do frontend and backend application communicate with each other?
+- What is the purpose of separating code into different files for models and routes?
+- What do we mean by *modular routing*?

 ## BREAK (10 minutes)